alang100/DSTS_Assignment_1_Predictive_Modelling_Of_Eating_Out_In_Sydney/README.md

 This project was coded using Python.

-This assignment's instructions and deliverables and a summary of the main outcomes are provided here:
+This project's instructions, deliverables and a summary of the main outcomes are provided here:

 ## Project Objectives
 I used a real word dataset on eating-out habits in Sydney.
 To this dataset I applied feature engineering, modelling and deployment knowledge